Congo tells consortia to form joint bid for Inga 3 hydro project

-KINSHASA, June 13 Democratic Republic of Congo on Tuesday asked Chinese and Spanish consortia vying to develop a long-delayed $14 billion hydroelectric project to join together and submit a single bid.
+KINSHASA, June 13 (Reuters) - Democratic Republic of Congo on Tuesday asked Chinese and Spanish consortia vying to develop a long-delayed $14 billion hydroelectric project to join together and submit a single bid.

 The statement represents a new delay for the Inga 3 project, which has struggled to attract financing.
 Last May, the government announced plans to select a developer by October 2016 and begin construction this month.